If you’re looking for car insurance, it’s important to know the details of each type of coverage.

 - Our Recommended Car Insurance Providers

-What Are The Standard Types Of Car Insurance?
+What Are The 6 Difference Types Of Car Insurance?

-There are six coverages that make up a standard auto insurance policy: liability coverage, collision insurance, comprehensive insurance, medical payments coverage, personal injury protection, and uninsured and underinsured motorist coverage.
+The six common types of car insurance that make up a standard policy are liability coverage, collision insurance, comprehensive insurance, medical payments coverage, personal injury protection, and uninsured and underinsured motorist coverage.

-Let’s take a closer look at each of the standard types of auto insurance:
+Let’s take a closer look at each of the standard types of car insurance:

 Liability auto insurance covers you against damages to other people and their property.
 It is made up of bodily injury liability and property damage liability.
-If you get into an accident, send the other driver to the hospital, and total their car, liability insurance will cover the damages, cost of medical treatment, and legal fees if the other party leverages a lawsuit.
+In the event of an accident, send the other driver to the hospital, and total their car, liability insurance will cover the damages, medical expenses, and legal fees if the other party leverages a lawsuit.
 Liability insurance will not cover any damages or injuries to you or your vehicle.

 Collision insurance covers the cost of damages to your car in the case that you get into a collision with another car or an object such as a telephone pole or guard rail.
 Generally, collision coverage also protects against rollovers and other similar accidents.